Frequently asked questions

 - Are the annual supervisory fees levied on all branches established in participating countries?

-No. Annual supervisory fees are only levied on branches established in a participating country by a parent bank established in a non-participating country.
+No. Annual supervisory fees are only levied on branches established in a participating Member State by a parent bank established in a non-participating Member State.
 For example, an EU branch in a participating Member State (e.g. Germany) will have to pay the supervisory fee to the ECB if its parent bank is established in a non-participating Member State.
 The parent bank may be subject to supervision by the relevant supervisory authority (e.g. in the United Kingdom), and may consequently be charged by this authority.
 This requirement is independent of the requirement for the EU branch to pay a supervisory fee to the ECB.

 In this context, please bear in mind the following: